-Policies for layoffs for Office/Clerical (codes 106/116) and Laboratory/Technical (codes 104/114) employees are described in the Collective Bargaining Agreement between the University and Union of Clerical, Administrative and Technical Staff, Local 3882.
-Seniority rules are covered in Article 15 and Notice of Layoff in Article 29. .
+Policies for layoffs for Office and Clerical and Laboratory and Technical employees are described in the Collective Bargaining Agreement between the University and Union of Clerical, Administrative and Technical Staff, Local 3882.
+Seniority rules are covered in Article 15 and Notice of Layoff in Article 29.

-For Service staff (codes 107/117) covered by a collective bargaining agreement, please refer to the applicable contract for all information about layoff.
+For Service Staff (Local 1, Local 810), refer to the applicable contract for all information about layoff.

 Employees are required to turn in all University property to their supervisors, including identification, keys, tools, and electronic equipment prior to their last day of work.
 The supervisor should ensure that all technology access is disabled in a timely manner.
 Please review the employee checklist.

 Review the checklist and exit tools for more information about the necessary actions to take when an employee leaves.